Preoperative Melatonin to Decrease Analgesia Usage After Third Molar Surgery

 * Ages 18-35

-* ASA Class I or II
+* American Society of Anesthesiologists (ASA) Class I or II

 * English or Spanish speaking patients